 We are sure you have heard about Oil pulling from your neighbour or a family member or on social media.
 And, you must have wondered if the hype about the several benefits this practice claims to offer is real.

-It is true, of course, and hence we have covered you the essential details about oil pulling.
+It is true, of course, and hence we have covered you the essential details about the practice.

-Read on, and you will get to know what oil pulling is, how it works, the benefits it offers, and the precautions you must take.
+Read on, and you will get to know what is oil pulling, how it works, the benefits it offers, how to oil pull and the precautions you must take.

 Table of contents